Skip to main content

 Intermediates - For those wanting to get lots of vertical, the fast East River and Paradise lifts will allow for some long runs with minimum lift time.

-Advanced - The advanced terrain here is not for the faint hearted.
-Once you get up to the expert terrain there are very few groomed runs to be used as a bail out so don’t take the warnings lightly.
+Advanced - The advanced terrain here is not for the faint-hearted.
+Once you get up to the expert terrain, there are very few groomed runs to be used as a bailout, so don’t take the warnings lightly.
 If you are unsure, hire a guide or be prepared for some heart-stopping lines that end in a cliff jump!
 You will often have to do a bit of hiking but the results are worth it.

 General